-It is so bizarre I had to write about it: The Thavorn Museum, the quirkiest museum in Phuket and beyond!
+The Thavorn Museum is so bizarre we had to write about it, this is without a doubt the quirkiest museum in Phuket and beyond!
 I’m not even a fan of what we could call ‘local life displays’ museums, (but I do love Art museums).
 I went there maybe twice in the past and it was already odd at the time, but this blog is taking me back to every place I thought I knew.

-In the very center of Phuket Town is the Thavorn Hotel, don’t worry if you missed it, everyone does.
-I’m not talking about the big Thavorn near the Robinson department store, but the original Thavorn Hotel.
-Many residents actually know about it, they might even have visited this so called ‘museum’.
+In the very centre of Phuket Town is the Thavorn Hotel, don’t worry if you missed it, everyone does.
+I’m not talking about the Thavorn hotel near Kamala, but the original Thavorn Hotel.
+Many residents actually know about it, they might even have visited this so-called ‘museum’.

-The museum might look ok on my photos with all these frames hanging everywhere, but looking closely, you’ll notice that most of photos in these frames are so faded you can hardly read them… (Anyway, never trust a photographer!
-Can”t resist make everything look better than real!)
+The museum might look ok on my photos with all these frames hanging everywhere, but looking closely, you’ll notice that most of the photos in these frames are so faded you can hardly read them… (Anyway, never trust a photographer!
+They can’t resist making everything look better than real!)
 After a while, I left the main room wondering what did I really see in there?
 Well, not much!